-Figure~\ref{fig:query-speedup} compares the performance of \lithe and \sota on each of the 65 \fpr queries in TPC-DS -- note that the speedups on the $x$-axis are tabulated on a $\mathbf{log_{10}}$ scale.
-We first observe that, gratifyingly, rewrites are indeed capable of providing dramatic speedups -- take, for instance, Q41, which improves by a whopping \emph{five orders-of-magnitude} for both \sota and \lithe.
-This improvement in query performance is due to replacing the ``\texttt{WHERE (SELECT COUNT(*) from ...) > 0}" clause with ``\texttt{WHERE EXIST (SELECT 1 from ...)}" -- the latter is a more efficient check for result existence in an inner subquery since it removes the computationally expensive aggregation function.
+A drill-down into the cost speedup performance at the granularity of individual queries is shown in Figure~\ref{fig:query-speedup}, which compares \lithe (orange bars) and \sota (blue bars) on each of the 27 \cpr queries -- note that the cost speedups on the $x$-axis are tabulated on a $\mathbf{log_{10}}$ scale, and the queries are sequenced in decreasing order of \lithe speedup.
+The vertical dotted line at $1$ represents the normalized baseline cost of the original query with the native optimizer, while the vertical line at $1.5$ is the \cpr threshold.

-As another example, Figure~\ref{fig:q90-rewrite} shows a rewrite where only \lithe achieves 2X speedup.
-Here, the two subqueries in the original query (each with 3 joins) are replaced by a common set of joins, and the aggregations are conditionally computed using \texttt{CASE} statements.
+We first observe, gratifyingly, that rewrites are indeed capable of promising dramatic cost speedups over the native engine -- take, for instance, Q41, which improves by a whopping \emph{five orders-of-magnitude} for both \sota and \lithe.
+This improvement in query performance is due to replacing the ``\texttt{WHERE (SELECT COUNT(*) from ...) > 0}" clause with ``\texttt{WHERE EXIST (SELECT 1 from ...)}" -- the latter efficiently checks result existence in an inner subquery since it removes the costly aggregation function.